connervieira/Assassin/CONFIGURATION.md

 This section of configuration values will effect Assassin's general operation.

+- `working_directory` is a path to the directory where Assassin will store files as it runs.
 - `active_config_refresh` is a boolean that determines whether or not Assassin will refresh the configuration file every cycle.
     - Activating this setting can easily cause fatal errors, so it should only be used for testing.
     - This setting is not be honored by some of Assassin's libraries.